JulioCinquina/fem-base-apparel-coming-soon/README.md

 1. Messages should be displayed above the input field; otherwise, they could be hidden by a form autocompletion dropdown list or an on-screen keyboard.
 1. A field with invalid data is clearly highlighted with a red border and error icon.
 If the user tries to submit invalid data, an error message is displayed and an error animation is played (unless reduced motion is preferred).
 1. A field with invalid data is only highlighted after it loses focus, and not while the user types.
 This is done to not interrupt or distract the user while they enter their data.
-1. The input field has an `aria-invalid="true"` attribute for invalid data to be announced to screen reader users.
+1. If the input field has invalid data when the form is submitted, it receives the `aria-invalid` attribute, and `aria-describedby` ensures that it is described by the error message that is shown.
-1. The error message element has an `aria-live="polite"` attribute for error messages to be announced to screen reader users.
+1. The error message element has an `aria-live="polite"` attribute, which ensures that error messages are announced to screen reader users.
 1. The email input field has an `autocomplete="email"` attribute to ensure its identification by autocompletion features and password managers.
 1. Animations are disabled by a media query if the user prefers reduced motion.